Auvers-sur-Oise: History

 During the 19th century, a number of painters lived and worked in Auvers-sur-Oise, including Paul Cézanne, Charles-François Daubigny, Camille Pissarro, Jean-Baptiste-Camille Corot, Norbert Goeneutte, and Vincent van Gogh.
 Daubigny's house is now a museum where one can see paintings by the artist, his family, and friends, such as Honoré Daumier, as well as rooms decorated in period style.

-Charles Sprague Pearce (1851-1914) died there also.
+Charles Sprague Pearce (1851-1914) also died there.

 Along the river walk from Auvers toward Pontoise are a number of views which featured in the paintings of Pissarro.

 During the 20th century artists continued to frequent Auvers, including Henri Rousseau (Douanier Rousseau), Otto Freundlich and Pierre Daboval.
 The COBRA artist Corneille spent his last years in the village and is buried a few metres from Vincent van Gogh.

 Administration

 On 1 August 1948, 17% of the territory of Auvers-sur-Oise was detached and became the commune of Butry-sur-Oise.

 The current mayor is Isabelle Mézières.
 She was first elected in 2014, and was then re-elected in March 2020.